 If your laptop has an SSD, but you’re running out of storage space, replacing that SSD isn’t the most viable solution.
 If you own a gaming laptop, chances are, the motherboard might have two M.2 slots.
 You can add a second M.2 SSD and enjoy the extra storage.

-There are a total of three possible combinations to install a second SSD or have two SSDs for extra, faster storage.
+There are three possible combinations to install a second SSD or have two SSDs for extra, faster storage.

 1. Add an SSD to the second M.2 slot